secp256k1-sha256/postgres-compatibility-index/readme.md

 PostgreSQL 17 is used for baseline.

-A visualization of the up-to-date results can be found in this dashboard: [pgscorecard.com](https://pgscorecard.com/)
+A visualization of the up-to-date results can be found in "PGSorecard" dashboard: [pgscorecard.com](https://pgscorecard.com/)

 Origin story in a blog format => [drunkdba.medium.com/postgres-is-3cbae80c84a3](https://drunkdba.medium.com/postgres-is-3cbae80c84a3?source=friends_link&sk=995c021ce85ca67a3494551a1efb3de9)